 Sameer Kamat who is the founder of MBA Crystal Ball, a management admission consultancy and Careerizma, says, “As a thumb rule for applicants who have less than two years of experience, CAT is a better option since GMAT MBA programmes expect more experience (five years is the average experience in top B-Schools).
-Having said this, I strongly believe that MBA students can extract a better value from the degree only if they have spent enough time (three-four years) understanding how the corporate world works at the operational level.
+Having said this, I strongly believe that MBA students can extract better value from the degree only if they have spent enough time (three-four years) understanding how the corporate world works at the operational level.
 Without that exposure, a highly practical course such as MBA can end up being another theoretical experience.”

 Sameer also said that over the past few years it has been noticed that an increasing number of MBA graduates from India (including the top tier institutes) have been approaching them for help with their second MBA applications.
 The primary reason they cite – their first MBA degree happened too early and it did not deliver what they were expecting.
-According to Sameer, it is a colossal waste of the first opportunity, not to mention time, energy and money.
+According to Sameer, it is a colossal waste of the first opportunity, not to mention time, energy, and money.
 Imagine putting in double the effort and time, and a significantly bigger investment pursuing the same degree twice.
 He feels that whether aspirants go for CAT or GMAT, it is best to do it once (whether in India or abroad), and make the most of it.

 Cost is the single most decisive factor which makes CAT a better option than GMAT.
 Although CAT is held only once a year, the examination fee is mere Rs.
 1,800.
-If you compare it with GMAT then the cost of examination is $250 or Rs.
+If you compare it with GMAT then the cost of the examination is $250 or Rs.
 16,000 (per attempt).
 Pursuing MBA in India is cheaper than pursuing MBA from an overseas university.
 For applicants who want to pursue their MBA in India, CAT is a good option, but if he or she wants to apply to a foreign university and is willing to spend the money, then they should opt for GMAT.

 Format of the test

 This is again one area where these two exams differ greatly.
-GMAT is a more of a computer adaptive test.
+GMAT is more of a computer adaptive test.
 This indicates that CAT will adjust to the level of difficulty based on your performance of the previous question.
 For example, if you answer your 1st question with ease, your next question will be relatively difficult.
-The level of difficulty will keep on changing according to your calibre.
+The level of difficulty will keep on changing according to your caliber.
 On the other hand, if you are unable to answer the question, your next question will be an easy one.
-Coming to the CAT’s format, it is a linear.
-CAT questions are picked on a random basis from a question bank and you have the option of not to answer the question.
+Coming to the CAT’s format, it is linear.
+CAT questions are picked on a random basis from a question bank and you have the option of not answering the question.